Available for a suggested donation of $7.00.

 States’ Rights

-Amendment 10 is to states’ rights advocates what Amendment 1 is to freedom of religion advocates.
-However, their promotion of the Tenth Amendment has provided little of the power they covet.
-And even if their efforts are rewarded, their quest for power is the wrong objective.
-Instead, they should be asking such fundamental questions as “What powers?” and “From where did these alleged powers originate?,” particularly in light of Yeshua’s2 (Jesus’ given Hebrew name) claim to omnipotence:
+Amendment 10 is to states' rights advocates what Amendment 2 is to gun rights advocates.
+However, their promotion of the Tenth Amendment has secured little of the power they covet.
+Even if their efforts were rewarded, their quest for power is the wrong objective.
+They should be asking such fundamental questions as "What powers?" and "From whom did these alleged powers originate?" - particularly in light of Jesus'2 claim to omnipotence:

-And Jesus came and spake unto them, saying, All power [Grk. exousia, authority] is given unto me in heaven and in earth.
+And Jesus came and spake unto them, saying, All power [exousia: authority] is given unto me in heaven and in earth.
 (Matthew 28:18)3

-Yeshua’s all-inclusive claim to authority is an affirmation of His omnipotence.
+Jesus' all-inclusive claim to authority is an affirmation of His omnipotence.
 It was not something He was yet to receive, but something He possessed as God incarnate.
-His authority and power were inherent in the fulfillment of Balaam’s, Isaiah’s, and Daniel’s prophecies regarding His first advent and the establishment of His dominion, kingdom, and government:
+His authority and power were inherent in the fulfillment of Isaiah's and Daniel's prophecies, regarding His first advent and the establishment of His dominion, kingdom, and government:

 For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace.
 Of the increase of his government and peace there shall be no end, upon the throne of David, and upon his kingdom, to order it, and to establish it with judgment and with justice from henceforth even for ever.
 The zeal of YHWH4 of hosts will perform this.
 (Isaiah 9:6-7)